a stack of small vegan chocolate hearts on a white counter with a white background

 At first, I remained disinterested — if I didn’t like it as a non-vegan, why in the world would I like it as a vegan?
 But given the fact that my job revolves heavily around food (vegan food, that is), I relented.

 There were a few non-dairy milk chocolate options that left me unimpressed and reminded me why I didn’t like the stuff to begin with, but then there was one bar that changed it all!
-I’ll cut to the chase (otherwise, I know you’ll just start scrolling); the folks at Schmilk have perfected the art of ultra-creamy chocolate that’s big on chocolate flavor without any nasty waxiness!
+I’ll cut to the chase (otherwise, I know you’ll just start scrolling); the folks at Raaka have perfected the art of ultra-creamy chocolate that’s big on chocolate flavor without any nasty waxiness!

 rows of dark and milk chocolate truffles on a white background